raid-guild/handbook/docs/discord-bots.md

 Interacting with the bot is simple; it offers 2 commands

-- "!verify": Sends a QR Code to link the BrightID app to Discord
+- `!verify`: Sends a QR Code to link the BrightID app to Discord
-- "!me": Adds the "Verified" role to verified users
+- `!me`: Adds the "Verified" role to verified users

 ### To use BrightID Bot:

-1. Type !verify
+1. Type `!verify`
 2. Scan the code (or click the link) BrightID Bot shows you
 3. Use an app that has sponsorships.
 See [https://explorer.brightid.org/apps/index.html](https://explorer.brightid.org/apps/index.html)
-4. Type !me
+4. Type `!me`

 ## Quartermaster